 Assess the condition of your trees

-Your tree should be evaluated for overall health besides just storm damage.
-Many of the fast-growing trees that Northeast Ohio homeowners plant for shade, such as elms, silver maples, birches and willows, have brittle wood that is especially susceptible to breaking.
+Evaluate your tree for overall health in addition to any storm damage.
+Many of the fast-growing trees that Northeast Ohio homeowners plant for shade, such as elms, silver maples, birches, and willows, have brittle wood that is especially susceptible to breaking.
 Weak crotch unions can easily split under the added weight of snow and ice.
-Often trees with considerable rot and decay that may not be apparently evident from the surface suffer severe damage.

 Be realistic about repairs you can do yourself